-A list of five topics, selected from the topic areas in Section 5, is published annually in the syllabus, and changes every year.
-A question will be set on each of the five topics; candidates choose one question and write an essay in the target language of 250-400 words.
+A list of five topics, selected from the topic areas in Section 5, is published below for each year of examination.
+The list changes every year.
+A question will be set on each of the five topics corresponding to the year of examination; candidates choose one question and write an essay in the target language of 250-400 words.
 Of the 40 marks available, 24 are for the Quality of the Language and 16 for the Content (see Section 8, Mark Schemes).